radareorg/radare2-book/first_steps/basic_debugger_session.md

 In the second case, the debugger will fork and load the debugee `ls` program in memory.

 It will pause its execution early in `ld.so` dynamic linker.
-Therefore, do not expect to see any entrypoint or shared libraries at this point.
+As a result, you will not yet see the entrypoint or any shared libraries at this point.

 You can override this behavior by setting another name for an entry breakpoint.
 To do this, add a radare command `e dbg.bep=entry` or `e dbg.bep=main` to your startup script, usually it is `~/.config/radare2/radare2rc`.

 Another way to continue until a specific address is by using the `dcu` command.
 Which means: "debug continue until" taking the address of the place to stop at.
 For example: